OrigamiRobotics/romibo-mechanism/README.md

-# Romibo Robot Schematic Drawings ReadMe
+# Romibo Robot Mechanical Line Drawings ReadMe

-This repository contains the base schematic line drawings for the Romibo robot
+This repository contains the base mechanical line drawings for the Romibo robot